How to Make Low-Smoke Incense Sticks at Home: Craft Natural, Calming Aromas with This Easy Guide

 Troubleshooting

-• Won’t stay lit: too much resin/oil → add ~5% makko or reduce resins; sieve finer.
+• Won’t stay lit: Too much resin/oil → add ~5% makko or reduce resins; sieve finer particles.

-• Cracking while drying: mix too dry → add a splash of water; knead longer.
+• Cracking while drying: Mix is too dry → add a splash of water and knead longer.

-• Warping: dough too wet/uneven airflow → rest dough longer; space/rotate screens.
+• Warping: Dough too wet or uneven airflow → rest dough longer; space or rotate drying sticks.

-• Choose smarter: coreless Japanese-style sticks (see kōdō) or bamboo-core labeled “low-smoke” with natural binders.
+• Choose smarter: Use coreless Japanese-style sticks (e.g., kōdō) or bamboo-core with natural binders.

 Reference: U.S. EPA—Indoor Air Quality